 It’s Monday morning and you open up your Google Analytics stats.
 Then there it is, something you don’t wish to see at the beginning of the week: a sudden drop in traffic.
 And not just a small decline in traffic, no this is a significant drop.
 Panic strikes, time for action!
 First, take a couple of deep breaths and grab a piece of (digital) paper and write down the things you should check.
-This post will help you with trying to find what caused that drop.
+This post will help you to identify what the problem is, and how to fix it.

 After you’ve taken your deep breath, check how ‘bad’ the traffic drop is.
 Sometimes a drop can look sharp because you’ve set the wrong date range.
 For example, you’ve included today and the day isn’t over.
 Or you’re looking at an hourly report, or a date range including a weekend when traffic often dips a bit.

 First, you need to check if you’re getting less traffic from one or more of your main traffic sources.
 The acquisition tab in Google Analytics gives more insight into what drives people to your website.
-Have a look at the Channels you’ve got and plot rows of each channel, you can plot six channels at a time:
+Have a look at the Channels you’ve got and plot rows of each channel.
+You can plot six channels at a time:

 It’ll show you a specified graph with a graph line for each channel you’ve plotted.
 That way you can identify which channel caused the drop.
 Once identified, you can specify even further by clicking on the Channel or by narrowing down the Source and Medium of that Channel in the Source/Medium tab.